- In the hyper-competitive tech world, speed to market is key to success.

 “If you fail, try again, but next time, do it faster,” Livermore told Business News Daily.
 “Ziptask started, failed, pivoted, started again, failed, pivoted, started again, took investment, succeeded and now is growing.
 It took three solid efforts by an extremely determined group to get to legitimate revenue.”

-As a new business, partnering with another company in a related field may seem like a great way to grow.
+For a new business, partnering with another company in a related field may seem like a great way to grow.
 But the stakes are much higher for tech startups, whose operations can easily be ruined by hitching their wagon to a passing fad.

 “The technologies that are mainstream today may be eliminated over the next few years,” said Chris Miles, CEO of business software provider Miles Technologies.
 “I have seen many companies develop entire product lines and build services and solutions based completely on emerging or popular technologies.
 When those [fads] go away, everything dissolves.
 Then what?
 You have to make sound and smart decisions.”